Lecturer

 “I make theatre to challenge silence — to turn hidden pain into a shared truth.”

-Antisemitism, Queer Identity and Art as Activism Workshop
+Art as Activism Workshop

 This workshop offers a unique intersectional approach to understanding contemporary challenges through the lens of Queer Identity, Online Hate Speech and Art as Activism.
 It is designed to provide participants with a deep dive into how identity and advocacy coexist in both digital spaces and the creative arts.
 By bridging the gap between hard data and human storytelling, the session fosters a comprehensive understanding of the current social landscape.